misabitencourt/javascript-made-simple/docs/ARTICLE.md

 ### Fetch HTTP Client

 The majority of modern apps must send and retrieve data from backend webservices.
 It is usually being done with HTTP protocol.
-Nowdays, there is no need of any lib like [JQuery.ajax](https://api.jquery.com/jQuery.ajax/) or [axios](https://axios-http.com/docs/intro) to perform that kind of request.
+Nowadays, there is no need of any lib like [JQuery.ajax](https://api.jquery.com/jQuery.ajax/) or [axios](https://axios-http.com/docs/intro) to perform that kind of request.

 The modern browsers supports [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) by default.
 This api uses javascript Promises and it is easy to use.
 See the following sample: